adilism48/GreenLifeApp/README.md

 # GreenLife App
-GreenLife app join all volunteers and other people who wants help to our space be more eco-friendly.
+GreenLife app join all volunteers and other people who wants help to our world be a little cleaner.
 In application you can create your own account and write your suggestions or reaches.
 Also you can read news.

 <img src="https://github.com/adilism48/GreenLifeApp/blob/main/img/posts.png" width="300"><img src="https://github.com/adilism48/GreenLifeApp/blob/main/img/news.png" width="300">